 Original source: Limelight Networks

 Many industries have been impacted by COVID, some in positive ways such as, online shopping and streaming video.
-Many experts predict this will continue post-pandemic, leading to continued surges in traffic on streaming and ecommerce services.
+Many experts predict this will continue post-pandemic, leading to a continued traffic surge on streaming and eCommerce services.
 The challenge is preventing outages when online business is booming.

-Research from Google shows that, “as page load time goes from one second to 10 seconds, the probability of a mobile site visitor bouncing increases 123%.”
-In short, increases in response time is enough to cancel out increases in popularity.
+Research from Google shows that “as page load time goes from one second to 10 seconds, the probability of a mobile site visitor bouncing increases 123%.”
+In short, increases in response time are enough to cancel out increases in popularity.

-To help solve this Limelight offers a Web Acceleration service that hastens delivery of both static and dynamic content during periods of high traffic.
-This means you can continue to serve users without having to compromise your ideal user experience.
-A web accelerator can help ensure that your site loads quickly, that your customers are happy, and that you’re able to spend less money on a web presence that functions more effectively.
+To help solve this, Limelight offers a Web Acceleration service that hastens the delivery of static and dynamic content during high-traffic periods.
+This means you can continue serving users without compromising your ideal user experience.
+A web accelerator can help ensure that your site loads quickly, that your customers are happy, and that you can spend less money on a web presence that functions more effectively.

-Although often overlooked when choosing a CDN, choices about content storage have a direct impact on workflow, total cost, and access speed.
-Poorly integrated storage can make it much more difficult to manage a large content library.
+Although often overlooked when choosing a CDN, content storage choices directly impact workflow, total cost, and access speed.
+Poorly integrated storage can make managing a large content library much more difficult.
 Access costs can exceed storage costs, and access speed can suffer from inefficient storage placement and slow transfer.
 Simple storage provides an adequate origin for digital content delivery.
 However, intelligent storage services can dramatically improve the user experience and give you more control, including where and how content is ingested, stored, replicated and delivered.
-Based on traffic patterns, user requirements, and other business needs, policies can be modified to squeeze out the last bits of latency and deliver a stellar user experience.
+Policies can be modified based on traffic patterns, user requirements, and other business needs to squeeze out the last bits of latency and deliver a stellar user experience.

-Fortunately, Limelight’s origin storage has vast capacity, wide distribution, and a powerful API library -- which means that users can still access their favorite streaming programs even if they aren’t cached nearby.
+Fortunately, Limelight’s origin storage has a vast capacity, wide distribution, and a powerful API library, meaning that users can still access their favorite streaming programs even if they aren’t cached nearby.

 The main purpose of a CDN is to speed up the delivery of content to end users by minimizing response time, reducing bandwidth consumption and costs, and providing the scalability needed to handle high peak traffic loads.
-This all makes CDNs a requisite technology to battle the traffic surges that have taken place – and will continue to take place -- since the COVID-19 outbreak.
+This makes CDNs a requisite technology to battle the traffic surges that have occurred – and will continue to occur- since the COVID-19 outbreak.